andriktr/helm-release-viewer/README.md

 azureWorkloadIdentity.enabled | If true, create an Azure Workload Identity | false azureWorkloadIdentity.clientId | Client ID for the Azure Workload Identity | ""

-> Note: Usage of ingress is optional however it is highly recommended if you are planning to use Helm Release Viewer in a production environment and you will need more than one replica of the Helm Release Viewer pod.
-Ingress allows most easiest way to configure sticky sessions which in current version of Helm Release Viewer is required to make sure that filtering and sorting works correctly in multi-replica environment.

 ### Test Helm-Release-Viewer chart

 In order to test the helm chart, you can use the following command (make sure to define the correct path to the `values.yaml` file):